alovajs/alovajs.github.io/docs/tutorial/02-getting-started/10-states-change-request.md

 import TabItem from '@theme/TabItem';
 import EmbedSandpack from "@site/src/components/EmbedSandpack";
 import CodeBlock from '@theme/CodeBlock';
-import useWatcherSearchVue from '!!raw-loader!@site/codesandbox/03-learning/04-use-watcher/vueComposition-search.zh.vue';
+import useWatcherSearchVue from '!!raw-loader!@site/codesandbox/03-learning/04-use-watcher/vueComposition-search.en.vue';
-import useWatcherSearchReact from '!!raw-loader!@site/codesandbox/03-learning/04-use-watcher/react-search.zh.jsx';
+import useWatcherSearchReact from '!!raw-loader!@site/codesandbox/03-learning/04-use-watcher/react-search.en.jsx';
-import useWatcherSearchSvelte from '!!raw-loader!@site/codesandbox/03-learning/04-use-watcher/svelte-search.zh.svelte';
+import useWatcherSearchSvelte from '!!raw-loader!@site/codesandbox/03-learning/04-use-watcher/svelte-search.en.svelte';
-import useWatcherSearchVueOptions from '!!raw-loader!@site/codesandbox/03-learning/04-use-watcher/vueOptions-search.zh.vue';
+import useWatcherSearchVueOptions from '!!raw-loader!@site/codesandbox/03-learning/04-use-watcher/vueOptions-search.en.vue';

-In some scenarios that require re-requesting as data changes, such as paging, data filtering, and fuzzy search, you can use `useWatcher` to monitor the specified status change and send a request immediately.
+In some scenarios that require re-requesting as data changes, such as paging, data filtering, and fuzzy search, you can use `useWatcher` to monitor the specified states change and send a request immediately.

 ## Keyword search